This course will replace another course on China and the Global Political Economy under the code: 5683KEPC.

 In this course, we explore China’s dynamic role in the global economy since the ‘reform and opening up’ in 1978.
 China’s economic rise in the reform era is associated with its rapidly growing external economic relations.
-It has established links with various actors in the international economic regime including foreign states and other foreign public actors, multinational enterprises, regional economic mechanisms, and international organizations.
+It has established links with various actors in the international economic regime including foreign states and other foreign public actors, multinational enterprises, regional economic mechanisms, international organizations and non-governmental organizations.

 Examinations of these links help us acquire a comprehensive understanding of China’s economic development in the international context as well as its increasing impacts on the rest of the world.
 It also reveals China’s role in the global governance of various issue areas, including exchange rate, sustainable development, climate change, digital economy and society and public health.

 The course specifically focuses on China’s role in the global political economy in the era of regionalization and globalization.
 It discusses the Chinese engagement in the international trade, investment and development finance regimes.
 It also particularly explores China’s economic relationship with the US, its role in the Asian regional economy, its increasing links with the African continent and its ambitious expansion via the Belt and Road Initiative.
 Finally, the course assesses China’s institutional strategies and role in multilateral economic governance.

 The students are expected to learn the origins, processes and implications of key events of China’s external economic relations.
 They should develop skills of critical analysis of Chinese economy in the international context and China’s external economic relatios.
 In particular, they should develop capabilities to search for academic literature, news articles, opinion pieces, government documents, official databases and other relevant secondary sources for their assignments, and to use qualitative and quantitative analytical methods to process the abovementioned material.
 They should develop skills of academic debate, research design and academic writing.

 The timetables are avalable through My Timetable.